 A) If you are claiming coins from a different wallet, just confirm your password and move on to step 4.

-B) If you already had coins in Coinomi at the time of the fork, hit the “ADVANCED SETTINGS” button.
+B) If you already had coins in Coinomi at the time of the fork, a pop-up dialogue will appear, asking if the coin should be added (on Android and Desktop, select the "gear" icon to the right hand side of the coin name).
+Hit the “ADVANCED SETTINGS” button.
 In the “Derivation Path” enter:

 - M/44H/2H/0H for coins forked from the Litecoin (LTC) blockchain (Litecoin Cash (LCC))